tl4bssw/tl4bssw.github.io/workshopoverview.md

 Related, one publication with all workshop participants as co-authors is planned for submission to a computational science and engineering venue.
 An informal plan was established to explore other opportunities for additional publications, including, for example, extension of workshop position papers.
 <br><br>
-A presentation to report on the focus and outcomes of the workshop has been accepted as part of a <a href ="https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=82405">minisymposium</a> at <a href = "https://www.siam.org/conferences-events/siam-conferences/cse25/">SIAM CSE25</a> in collaboration with members of Sustainable Horizons Institute, Argonne National Laboratory, Sandia National Laboratories, the University of Notre Dame, and the University of Illinois at Urbana-Champaign.
-The minisymposiun is scheduled to take place on Thursday, March 6, 2025, 2:10 PM - 3:50 PM at the Fort Worth Convention Center in Forth Worth, Texas, USA.
+A presentation to report on the focus and outcomes of the workshop was presented in a <a href ="https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=82405">minisymposium</a> at <a href = "https://www.siam.org/conferences-events/siam-conferences/cse25/">SIAM CSE25</a> in collaboration with members of Sustainable Horizons Institute, Argonne National Laboratory, Sandia National Laboratories, the University of Notre Dame, and the University of Illinois at Urbana-Champaign.
 </p>

 <html>